Table of Contents[Hide][Show]

 Do I think that elderberry can trigger or make a cytokine storm more likely when you have influenza?
 I really don’t.
 The centuries of use of elderberry and data on its activity against the influenza virus, its immunoprotective and antioxidant effects leave me with very little concern that its “immunostimulatory effects” will cause your immune system to go haywire.
 Elderberry has been shown to increase BOTH PRO-inflammatory cytokines and ANTI-inflammatory cytokines, and REDUCE oxidative stress (oxidative stress = free radicals) and may help to REGULATE inflammatory disease like autoimmunity.
 There have not been case reports of elderberry-induced cytokine storms, and I have not stopped using elderberry for my kids or my patients, even with autoimmune disease.
 But as with anything, it’s always best to check with your naturopathic or functional medicine doctor!”

-Where is the best place to order elderberries?
+Where is the Best Place to Order Elderberries?

 We don’t have a local source, so I’ve always ordered in bulk from an online source.
 (Order early because they always run out come Fall!)
+You can get wildcrafted or organic elderberries here.

 Our family uses it as a preventative remedy by taking 1/2 to 1 teaspoon a day during peak cold and flu season.
 If we get hit with a minor illness, we double or triple that dose until we feel better.
+Elderberry is commonly used for immune support and can be used year round as needed for its health benefits.

 - Use maple syrup or nutrient-rich molasses in place of the honey.